emoncms/emoncms/readme.md

 If the adminkey could not be found, it may be that timestore failed to start:

-To check if timestore is running with:
+To check if timestore is running type:

     sudo /etc/init.d/timestore status